innovyze/Open-Source-Support/01 InfoWorks ICM/01 Ruby/01 InfoWorks/0060 - InfoSewer to InfoWorks ICM Conversion Tools/readme.md

 # InfoSewer to InfoWorks ICM Conversion Tools

-This repository contains scripts and supporting files to assist in the model conversion from InfoSewer to InfoWorks ICM (InfoWorks network)
+This repository contains scripts and supporting files to assist in the model conversion from InfoSewer to InfoWorks ICM (InfoWorks network).
+The contents of this repository can be downloaded directly using this [link](https://download-directory.github.io/?url=https%3A%2F%2Fgithub.com%2Finnovyze%2FOpen-Source-Support%2Ftree%2Fmain%2F01%2520InfoWorks%2520ICM%2F01%2520Ruby%2F01%2520InfoWorks%2F0060%2520-%2520InfoSewer%2520to%2520InfoWorks%2520ICM%2520Conversion%2520Tools)

 Instructions for use of these files are provided here: https://www.autodesk.com/support/technical/article/caas/sfdcarticles/sfdcarticles/Knowledge-Importing-InfoSewer-to-InfoWorks-ICM-Overview-of-all-Import-Steps.html